stevenaeola/gitpitch/prog/js/README.md

 - More recently JS is also used server-side: nodejs
 - Good JS engines in mobile browsers
-- JS often used for cross-platform App dev [Cordova](https://cordova.apache.org/)
+- JS often used for cross-platform App dev with [Progressive Web Apps](https://web.dev/progressive-web-apps/)
 - Also for desktop applications with [electron](https://electronjs.org/) e.g. [atom](https://atom.io/)
 - Interpreted, not compiled: errors only happen at run-time
 - `console.log` is your friend

 ## Hello world

-- Embed javascript in a web page
+- Embed JavaScript in a web page
 - Use `script` tag
 ```HTML
 <html>